 Interestingly enough, Oktoberfest is actually celebrated in Germany beginning mid to late September, but because the festivities are just too fun, tons of events will carry through the month of October in the city.
-Here are 12 exciting Oktoberfest celebrations happening this year in NYC:
+Here are some exciting Oktoberfest celebrations happening this year in NYC:

-New York City’s most iconic sightseeing cruiseline Circle Line is kicking off the fall season just in time for Oktoberfest, complete with Oktoberfest-themed food and drink specials, live music, and unbeatable views of fall foliage as guests cruise up the Hudson River.
+NYC’s most iconic sightseeing cruiseline Circle Line is kicking off the fall season just in time for Oktoberfest, complete with Oktoberfest-themed food and drink specials, live music, and unbeatable views of fall foliage as guests cruise up the Hudson River.
 Guests will pass by dozens of Insta-worthy sites like the 800-foot-tall Hook Mountain, Hudson River Palisades, the Cloisters, and more.
 To learn more and book your ride, click here.

-When: Every Saturday and Sunday, from September 17 – November 13
+🗓️ Every Saturday & Sunday, September 30 – November 12

-Where: 12th Ave. & W 42nd St., Pier 83
+📍 Pier 83 – 12th Ave. & W 42nd St.

 3. Partake in tons of fun and chow down on tasty German dishes at Clinton Hall

 Clinton Hall is hosting an epic month-long Oktoberfest experience.
 Enjoy over-the-top German-inspired dishes like Chicken Bratwurst, Knackwurst, Cheddar Bratwurst Sausage, and Jumbo Pretzels with Beer Fondue Cheese.
 In addition to German fare, drinks and live music will keep the party energy going!

 4. Join in on a series of massive Oktoberfest parties at Black Forest Brooklyn